despairblue/furry-octo-dangerzone/02-basics/README.md

 ### 3D Widgets
 #### [Tilt Brush][20]
-Tilt Brush was lauded for t
+Tilt Brush was lauded for it's 3d interface.

 ### Gizmos
 Gizmos, also called manipulators, are handles or bounding boxes with handles that manipulate it's containgin object in a predefined way when dragged.<sup>[wikipedia](https://en.wikipedia.org/wiki/Gizmo)</sup>